 Are you ready to learn about the subordinate clause (a.k.a. dependent clause)?
 Let's start by talking about the definition of a clause.

-Both of those clauses have a subject (I) and a verb (sharpened).
+Both of those groups of words are clauses.
+They have a subject (I) and a verb (sharpened).
 The top clause can stand alone as a complete idea, but the bottom clause cannot.

 The bottom clause is subordinate.
 Subordinate means that it can't stand alone.
 It needs to be connected to an independent clause in order to make sense.